mdesalvo/RDFSharp/README.md

 # RDFSharp - Start playing with RDF!
 [![NuGet Badge](https://buildstats.info/nuget/RDFSharp)](https://www.nuget.org/packages/RDFSharp)

-RDFSharp is a lightweight C# framework designed to ease the creation of .NET applications based on the <b>RDF model</b>, representing a straightforward <b>didactic</b> solution for start playing with RDF and Semantic Web concepts.
+RDFSharp is a lightweight C# framework designed to ease the creation of .NET applications based on the <b>RDF model</b>, representing a straightforward <b>didactic</b> solution for start playing with RDF, SPARQL and Semantic Web concepts.

 With RDFSharp it is possible to realize .NET applications capable of modeling, storing and querying RDF data.
 <hr>